Slideshow image

 4 Comments

-T A Williams about 3 years ago
+T A Williams almost 4 years ago

 Congrats Dr. McCarthy-Brandt.
 Am praying to connect your expertise with Black, Anglican, and cemetery efforts in my community.
 Please reach out to tas2101@columbia.edu.
 Blessings.

-William L. Taylor about 3 years ago
+William L. Taylor almost 4 years ago

 I am so proud of you Dr. McCarthy-Brandt!
 My parents; Ralph & Fredericka Taylor (Henry), grandparents; Cecil & Charlotte Henry (Payne) & Thomas & Julia Taylor (O'ree), and great grandparents; William & Francis Leek buried at St. Peters' Cemetary.
 I have aunts, uncles, and cousins buried there as well!
 May you continue to make a difference by reflecting the injustices aimed at us as black people!